 In this program, you’ll experience outdoor activity, natural sunlight, team building, bonding, intimacy, overcoming fears, exercise, experience life to the fullest, achievement and self esteem, all while being taken on an inward journey of self discovery and facilitation by our guides, creating something that only can be experienced.
 Maui Recovery is a place that real transformation and growth can occur, and this is just one of 6 programs that are included.

-Adventure Therapy as a form of Evidence-Based Treatment:
+Adventure Therapy as a form of Evidence-Based Therapy:

 Clinicians who have worked with clients struggling with emotional, psychiatric or addiction issues have long appreciated the healing value of nature immersion as well as the benefits of “fun” recreational activities where a once-isolated, often addicted and emotionally dysregulated (ED) client could experience a deeper sense of connection and joy with experiences that were not related to their addictive patterns of abuse.